Social Work & Care Management Services for Adults

-Care managers and case managers are registered nurses who work in collaboration with your physician to determine when you are medically ready for discharge and that you have a safe discharge plan in place.
-We serve as advocates and educators regarding the discharge planning process.
-We also serve as a liaison between the medical team and your insurance company to ensure that the services you require are covered.
+Care managers and case managers are registered nurses who serve as advocates and educators regarding the discharge planning process.
+We work with your doctor to determine when you are medically ready to go home and ensure that you have a safe discharge plan in place.
+We also serve as a liaison between the medical team and your insurance company to make sure that the services you need are covered.

 A member of the care management team follows up with you by phone after discharge to address any questions you may have regarding your transition home.

 Ethics Consultation Service

-If a patient or family members have a difference of opinion among themselves or with the physician regarding the recommended medical treatment plan, they can request an ethics consultation.
+If a patient or his or her family members have a difference of opinion among themselves or with the physician regarding the recommended medical treatment plan, they can request an ethics consultation.
 This consult is provided by healthcare professionals with experience in bioethics and conflict management.
 An ethics consult may be helpful in the following situations:

 - family members or the healthcare team believe a patient is incapable of making independent decisions